ochrons/scalajs-spa-tutorial/doc/server-side.md

 The main HTML page and related resources are provided directly from the project resources directory (coming from the `shared` sub-project, actually).
 The interesting part is handling `api` requests using Autowire router.
 Like on the client side, Autowire takes care of the complicated stuff so you just need to plug it in and let it do its magic.
+Boopickle takes care of deserializing the request and serializing the response into binary.

 The `ApiService` is just a normal class and it doesn't need to concern itself with serialization or URL request path mappings.
 It just implements the same `Api` as it used on the client side.
 Simple, eh!

 ```scala